Instawork/hyperview/docs/guide_navigation.md

 - **type**: the type of navigator to use, either _stack_ or _tab._
 - **merge**: an optional boolean controlling state updates when new structures are received.

-When constructing HXML navigation documents, the &lt;navigator> elements must always be the child of either a &lt;doc> element or a &lt;nav-route>².
+When constructing HXML navigation documents, the &lt;navigator> elements must always be the child of either a &lt;doc> element or a &lt;nav-route>.
 Only one &lt;navigator> element can exist at any level of the structure.
 Each &lt;navigator> must contain at least one &lt;nav-route> child.

 Routes are represented with the &lt;nav-route> element and contain the following attributes:

 - **id**: the unique identifier for this route.
-- **href**: an optional¹ designation of the url to load when the route is focused.
+- **href**: an optional designation of the url to load when the route is focused.
+A &lt;nav-route> must contain either an href attribute with non-empty value or a child &lt;navigator> element.
+See [_Nested navigators_](#nested-navigators) section for more information.
 - **selected**: an optional assignment of the initial selection state (_tab_ navigator only).
 When no route is marked as selected, the first route will be selected by default.
 - **modal**: an optional assignment of the route presentation as a modal (_stack_ navigator only).
 When set to true, the route will use _modal_ presentation, when false (default), the _card_ presentation will be used.

-A &lt;nav-route> must contain either an href attribute with non-empty value or a child &lt;navigator>² element.
 Only one route is focused at a time.
 In a _tab_ navigator, this will be the selected tab.
 In a _stack_ navigator, it will be the most recently added route.
 The contents of a route are only loaded when the route has focus.

-¹ See [_Nested navigators_](#nested-navigators) section for more information

 ### Tab navigator